 Authority works well within a nuclear family comprising a couple and their children.
 But on the scale of a modern State, it cannot be other than oppressive.
 This is because, systemically speaking, authority is not a scalable concept.

-It is like the proverbial log laid across a small stream.
+It is like the proverbial plank laid across a stream.
 It works well as a small foot bridge.
-But if you wish to bridge the Firth of Forth, you cannot simply use a scaled-up log.
-Such a log would break under its own weight because the material characteristics of wood do not scale.
+But if you wish to bridge the Firth of Forth, you cannot simply use a scaled-up plank.
+Such a plank would break under its own weight because the material characteristics of wood do not scale.
 It would need to have a different structure formed in a different material, as with the famous Forth Bridge.

 Likewise, if you wish to govern a society, you cannot use the hierarchical parental system of the nuclear family.
 As evinced by the condition of the world today, if you apply a scaled-up version of hierarchical parental control to a large population, it becomes dysfunctional.
 For the vast majority, it does not promote a just and stimulating state of being.
 It simply doesn't work.